 Medical facilities in Libya are limited and it is essential for expats to become a member of a private clinic.

+Medilink is a private clinic that functions according to either a basic membership and pay-as-you-go service fees, or all-inclusive style membership.
 The Medilink Clinic in Tripoli is staffed by English-speaking expat doctors, and is a popular choice of those accustomed to Western standards of healthcare.
-The clinic offers family services and ER services.
-Medilink is a “members only” private clinic that functions according to either a basic membership and pay-as-you-go service fees, or all-inclusive style membership.
-Many of the oil company and other corporate employees and their families are known to be paying members.
+The clinic offers family and emergency services.
+Many expats employed by oil companies and other corporate employees and their families are known to be paying members.

 Health insurance in Libya